NonInnocentLigand/CVProcessor/README.md

 1. Clean up the .txt files for the sample output by the instrument, reference (ferrocene, fc, used in this example) and blank from the instrument and write a .csv file.
 2. Determine the half wave potential (E<sub>1/2</sub>), the midpoint between the cathodic (E<sub>pc</sub>) and anodic (E<sub>pa</sub>) peak potentials, of the reference molecule.
-3. Shift the measured potentials to the literature value for fc in the experimental solvent (THF) used here.
+3. Shift the measured potentials to the known value for fc in the experimental solvent (THF) used here.
 4. Background subtraction of the baseline current.

 ---